Market Market Update &

 Marin Rental Update

-The latest CoStar Group rental survey shows that, in the second quarter of 2024, Marin’s average apartment rents are at $2,878 per month.
-Rents, which have remained relatively flat over the last two years, are rising again.
-This quarter’s rent is 2.4% higher than the same period last year.
-CoStar’s long-range forecast predicted that rents would start rising this year and continue to a level of $3,346 in 2028 (more than 21% over the next five years or about 4% per year).
+The latest CoStar Group rental survey shows that, in the fourth quarter of 2024, Marin’s average apartment rents are at $2,869 per month.
+Rents have remained relatively flat after rising at the beginning of the year.
+This quarter’s rent is 1.2% higher than in the same period last year.
+CoStar’s long-range forecast predicts that rents will start rising this year and continue to a level of $3,456 in 2029 (more than 16% over the next four years or about 4% per year).

-The vacancy rate, which has risen slightly over two years, now is headed back to the current level of 4.8%.
-This downward trend suggests rents will start increasing, however, at a modest rate.
+The vacancy rate, which has risen slightly over two years, however, is now headed back to 4.7%.
+This downward trend suggests rents will start increasing at a modest rate.

 Marin Apartment Values

-Marin duplexes are selling between 15-18 times their reasonable annual market income (GRM), 4-plexes at 14-16 GRM, small apartment buildings at 13-15 GRM, and mid-sized complexes at about 12-14 GRM.
-Premium locations will be at or above the upper end of this range, and inferior locations (or “problem properties”) will be at or below the lower end of the range.
+Marin duplexes are selling between 15-18 times their reasonable annual market income (GRM), 4-plexes at 14-16 GRM, small apartment buildings at 12-14 GRM, and mid-sized complexes at about 11-14 GRM.
+Premium locations will be at or above the upper end of this range, while inferior locations (or “problem properties”) will be at or below the lower end of the range.
 Cap rates run between 4.5% - 5.5%, depending upon the size and location of the property.
 Smaller premium properties will sell at, or for less than a 4.0% rate.

 Apartment Sales